 - K-12 Activity Calendar: A calendar of all AIS-R events is shared via our Eagle Site.

-- Classroom Blogs: All classroom events, homework, and activities can be accessed via your child’s classroom blog.
+- Grade Level Blogs: All grade level events and activities can be accessed via your child’s grade level blog.

 - Email: Families can email teachers and administration with questions and concerns.